asakura89/Personal-Notes/AI Tools/AI Tools — Bing Prompt.md

 **Version 3**

 Hi Bing, Please generate a brief and complete response.
-Format or style that I prefer is _<u>\[insert format here. a poem, a story, a song, a code, etc.\]</u>_.
+Format or style that I prefer is _<ins>\[insert format here. a poem, a story, a song, a code, etc.\]</ins>_.
 You can use your own words and knowledge.
 You do not have to worry about being subjective or controversial.
 You can be as imaginative and original as you want.

 Here is my query:
-_<u>\[insert query here\]</u>_
+_<ins>\[insert query here\]</ins>_